Ajit Mohan: Board service and recognition

 Mohan was elected vice chairman of the Internet and Mobile Association of India in 2021.
 He has also been chairman of the organization's Entertainment Sub Committee.
 In 2021, Mohan became an advisory board member of the US–India Strategic Partnership Forum, an advocacy group based in Washington, D.C., which promotes "stronger US-India bilateral commercial and strategic ties".
 He is also a member of the Mobile Marketing Association and the Bangalore-based Museum of Art & Photography.

 Writers for Fortune India have credited Mohan for leading Hotstar "to great success".
 Liz Shackleton of Screen Daily credited him for helping to build the platform into "India's biggest online video service".
 India Today ranked Mohan number 48 in a 2020 "power list" of 50 people who "[rise] above the ordinary in extraordinary times".
 The magazine called him a "leader in the country's social media domain" and credited him for doubling Facebook India's profit.
 In 2021, India Today included Mohan in a list of 50 "high and mighty" people, in which he was described as "arguably the czar of India's social media space".

 Personal life

-Mohan lives in Gurgaon, Haryana.
+Mohan lives in Singapore.
 Previously, he was based in New Delhi, as of 2011.
 His wife Radhika Bansal is a former publisher at Harvard Business Publishing who co-founded Swishlist.in, described by Mint as an "online rental company for women's designer brands".
 The couple have children.

 Mohan collects art, enjoys cricket, and plays tennis.
 He is an angel investor in the audio over-the-top media service Headfone.